-Prix Fixe literally means fixed price.
-It is a French term that refers to a type of menu featuring a pre-selected list of dishes at a set price.
-Prix fixe menus are most often found in upscale fine dining restaurants.
-Also known as a limited menu, prix fixe menus are ideal for special occasions, such as Mother's Day or Valentine's day.
-Prix fixe are also used as an alternative for catered functions, as a way to feed a large crowd, but still offer some menu selections within a certain price range.
+Prix Fixe is a French term that means "fixed price" and refers to a type of menu featuring a pre-selected list of dishes at a set price.
+Prix fixe menus are most often found in upscale fine dining restaurants and presented on special occasions like Mother's Day or Valentine's Day.
+These limited menus have also become popular during Restaurant Week, which is usually held once per year in major cities.
+Prix fixe menus are also used as an alternative for catered functions.
+Utilizing a Prix fixe menu is an efficient way to feed a large crowd within a certain price range.

-Serving a prix fixe menu during busy days like Mother’s Day, Valentine’s Day or New Years Eve, can help keep the kitchen stay under control.
-It allows the cooks to better prepare for a busy shift and can help keep a restaurant running smoothly on traditionally busy days.
-A prix fixe menu can also be run along side your regular menu, to promote certain specials.
+Serving a prix fixe menu during busy times can help keep a frantic kitchen under control.
+It allows the cooks enough time to prepare for a busy shift and can help keep a restaurant running smoothly on traditionally busy days.
+A prix fixe menu can also be run alongside an establishment's regular menu, to promote certain specials, especially seasonal ones.

 Prix fixe menus are also a good buffet alternative for smaller catered events, such as business luncheons, birthday parties, or wedding rehearsal dinners.
-Guests can choose for a preselcted menu, which helps keep costs down for the host.
-The restaurant kitchen can have the food selections prepped and ready and feed a semi-large group in a timely fashion.
+Guests can choose from a preselected menu, which helps keep costs down for the host.
+The restaurant kitchen can have the food selections prepped in advance and then be ready to feed a large group in a timely fashion.

-There are no set rules to choosing foods for a prix fix menu.
-It can reflect your regular menu; perhaps a slightly dressed up version of house favorites.
-Or it can be a group of new special you want to try out.
+There are no set rules for choosing foods for a Prix fixe menu.
+It can reflect your regular menu and perhaps be a slightly dressed-up version of your house favorites.
+Or, it can be a group of new specials you want to try out.
 Offering a limited prix fixe menu is also a good way to showcase local foods.
-Usually a prix fixe menu is printed on a single sheet of paper rather than inserted into a menu jacket.
-Be sure to use good quality paper and a font that is large enough to read.
-Include your restaurant’s name at the top.